blues/app-accelerators/38-audio-classifier/README.md

 ## Testing

 Move your laptop and the hardware so that the microphone is in range of the sound of a faucet.
 Start the Monitor task in VS Code so you can see the serial log.
-Turn on the faucet, and you should see this in the log, if detection was successful:
+Turn on the faucet, and you should see this in the log if detection was successful:

 ```
 (DSP: 107 ms., Classification: 11 ms.)